 Since it still felt good to do breathing retraining with the Relaxator, because I became so incredible calm and centered by using it, it was worth both the headache and sinus pain.
 And since I assumed it would ease up, I continued to hang in there.

-The winter is no
+The winter is no longer a torment

 Where I live it could be as cold as minus -25 Celsius (minus -13 Fahrenheit) in the winter.
 To even be able to go outside in the winter I have been forced to use a device called a Lungpulse Heat Exchanger.
 Thanks to nasal breathing I can now be outdoors when it is cold without needing to use my Lungpulse.